bartr/autogitops/README.md

 - The `autogitops` folder contains template(s) that the CLI uses to generate the yaml
 - Each directory represents an `environment` that maps to the `environment` in the `Cluster config.json`
+  - This example contains the `pre-prod` environment / directory
 - Each directory contains one or more yaml `templates`
 - These files can contain `substitution parameters`
   - i.e. `{{gitops.name}}` or `{{gitops.config.zone}}`
   - The templating engine will replace with actual values
   - Reference the `cluster config` values with `{{gitops.config.yourKey}}`
-  - The templating engine will fail if it cannot find a referenced substitution value
+  - The templating engine will fail if it cannot find a substitution value for every parameter

 ### Example App Template